ModiDev/CDAP-054/README.md

 <h4>Platform: Unity (Version: 2019.3.8f1), Visual Studio 2019<h4/>

-Environmental awareness is one of the main components of the AwareMe gaming platform

-Based on environmental awareness, the game mainly focuses on educating the public about proper garbage disposal through game-based learning
+Environmental awareness is one of the main components of the AwareMe gaming platform.
+Based on environmental awareness, the game mainly focuses on educating the public about proper garbage disposal through game-based learning.
 In this game, people educate about three areas of garbage disposal
-##Environmental pollution caused by garbage
+Environmental pollution caused by garbage
-#Garbage disposal properly
+Garbage disposal properly
-#Garbage category
+Garbage category

 How to run the main garbage disposal game:
 Step 1: Create a Unity project using a 3D template - use Version: 2019.3.8f1 Step 2: Put all these files in the "Assets" folder Step 3: Go to the Assets/GarbageDisposal/Scenes and run "GarbageDisposal2Cat.unity" scene

-There are two games inside the main garbage disposal game.
-2D Quiz game for adults
+**There are two games inside the main garbage disposal gam** 2D Quiz game for adults
 3D Action game for children

-##2D Quiz game:
+## 2D Quiz game:
 This game has three levels.
 The user has to select the correct answer to given questions. three levels focus on - *1st level: decomposable methods
 *2nd level: disposal methods